Community Archaeology Bursaries Project

 - Personal skills, for example: insight, motivation, confidence, reliability and health awareness

 Placements are structured and monitored with an Independent Learning Agreement; this sets out SMART objectives for the year and is driven by the needs of the individual and the opportunities available within the host organisation.
 Reflective learning is reinforced throughout the placement with completion of monthly journals, an ongoing learning log and submission of a portfolio of the trainee's work for the NVQ in Archaeological Practice.

-Executed in five cohorts over a three-year period, the project is providing a total of 51 paid bursary placements; of these, half have a specific focus on developing ‘youth-engagement’.
+Executed in five cohorts over a three-year period, the project provides a total of 51 paid bursary placements; of these, half had a specific focus on developing ‘youth-engagement’.